cirinoalejandro/trello-to-text/README.md

 # Trello Board List Output to Text
-for now outputs to console ina  format suitable for MoinMoin Wiki
+for now outputs to console in a  format suitable for MoinMoin Wiki

 ## Useful links: